 The ability to scan enemies so many times in such a small period is extremely strong.

 Bloodhound's Passive isn't amazing, but their other abilities more than make up for it.
 There's also the added bonus as a Recon character, they can scan Survey Beacons to gain that sweet ring knowledge, too.

-Wraiths sometime get a bad rep by other players but for the many toxic Wraiths you'll run into, you'll also meet some incredibly skilled teammates.
+Wraith sometimes gets a bad rep from other players, but for the many toxic Wraiths you'll run into, you'll also meet some incredibly skilled teammates.
 She's best used as a forward scout, due to her Tactical Ability, Into The Void, which allows her to disappear and reappear nearby.

 Wraith gets a bad name, due to many Wraith mains being notorious for going off on their own and quitting out of the game rather than waiting to get respawned when they are inevitably downed.
 However, that doesn't stop her from being a useful member of a team - with the right player at the keyboard of course.